What is the Public Administrator?

 The Public Administrator administers the estates of deceased persons (“decedents”).

 There is a Public Administrator in every county in the City of New York.
-The Public Administrator of New York County administers the estates of New York County residents who die without anyone who is willing or able to administer the estate.
+The Public Administrator of New York County administers the estates of Manhattan residents who die without a will and without any heirs willing or able to administer the estates.
 The Public Administrator’s primary duty is to administer estates that would otherwise remain unadministered: to protect the decedent’s property from waste, loss or theft; make appropriate burial arrangements when no close relative is available to make the decisions; conduct thorough investigations to discover all assets; liquidate assets at public auction or distribute assets to heirs; pay the decedent’s bills and taxes; and to locate persons entitled to inherit from the estate and ensure that the legal distributees receive their inheritance.

 The Public Administrator handles estates in several instances, including but not limited to the following::